-Conclusion42 Appendix44 Proposed legislation deleting the sunset provisions from the Criminal and Traffic Assessment Act ("CTAA") and Section 27.1b of the Clerk of Courts Act ("Section 27.1b") Proposed legislation clarifying the CTAA's definitionsAppx.
-B Proposed amendments to the assessment waiver provisions contained in Section 124A-20 of the Code of Criminal Procedure and Section 1-105 of the Code of Civil Procedure Proposed amendment of Section 124A-20 to prohibit conditioning a plea agreement on the defendant's relinquishment of the right to seek an assessment waiverAppx.
-D Proposed amendments to Supreme Court Rules 298 and 404 to establish a uniform procedure governing assessment waiversAppx.
-E List of civil and criminal assessments that are not currently included in either the CTAA or Section 27.1(b) Proposed amendment to Section 27.1b eliminating the annual fee in guardianship casesAppx.
-G Proposed legislation repealing redundant provisions authorizing collection fees regarding unpaid assessments Proposed legislation creating an earn-down reduction of assessments and fines for defendants sentenced to the Department of CorrectionsAppx.
-I Proposed legislation amending Section 1-10 of the CTAA to require assessment reports on an annual basis Proposed legislation amending Section 27.1c of the Clerk of Courts Act to require annual reporting of the total number of civil cases in which assessment waivers are sought
+Page Proposed clarifications to the CTAA's definitions Аррх. В Proposed amendments to the assessment waiver provisions contained in Section 124A-20 of the Code of Criminal Procedure ("Section 124A-20") and Section 1-105 of the Code of Civil Procedure Аррх. С Proposed amendment of Section 124A-20 to prohibit conditioning a plea agreement on the defendant's relinquishment of the right to seek an assessment waiver Appx.
+D Proposed amendments to Supreme Court Rules 298 and 404 to establish a uniform procedure governing assessment waivers Appx.
+E List of civil and criminal assessments that are not currently included in either the CTAA or Section 27.1(b) Appx.
+F Proposed amendment to Section 27.1b eliminating the annual fee in guardianship cases Appx.
+G Proposed legislation repealing redundant provisions authorizing collection fees regarding unpaid assessments Аррх. Н Proposed legislation creating an earned-down reduction of assessments and fines for defendants sentenced to the Department of Corrections Appx.
+I Proposed legislation amending Section 1-10 of the CTAA to require assessment reports on an annual basis Appx.
+J Proposed legislation amending Section 27.1c of the Clerk of Courts Act to require annual reporting of the total number of civil cases in which assessment waivers are sought Аррх. К